tomsauv/Enrich-Deplete-fastq/README.md

 Sometimes, we need to ENRICH and/or DEPLETE paired-ends Illumina data sets for particular scaffolds<br/>

-Below are some command lines using BWA-mem + Samtools to do so<br/>
+Below are example command lines using BWA-mem + Samtools to do so<br/>

 Here, BWA-mem v0.7.15-r1140 and Samtools v1.6 are in the path on a linux platform with 40 cores<br/>